Water Safety

 Other campaigns

-Download resources and find out more about Royal Life Saving Society's (RLSS) Drowning Prevention Week (opens in a new tab), which runs from 18-25 June 2022.
+Download resources and find out more about Royal Life Saving Society's (RLSS) Drowning Prevention Week (external website), which runs from 15-22 June 2024.

-Find out more about Royal National Lifeboat Institution's (RNLI) Respect the Water campaign (opens in a new tab), which includes information on what you should do if you get into difficulty in water.
+Find out more about Royal National Lifeboat Institution's (RNLI) Respect the Water campaign (external website), which includes information on what you should do if you get into difficulty in water.